Skip to content

 Getting Started

 The preferred entrypoint for bunito projects is the CLI.
+It can create projects, start discovered apps, build them, and generate app/library files.

 bash